ricardocr987/squads-scripting/README.md

 );
 ```

-For non-controlled multisigs, configuration changes would require a **Config Transaction** instead, this follows the same lifecycle as payment proposals: **Propose → Approve → Execute**, ensuring democratic governance of the multisig itself.
+For non-controlled multisigs, configuration changes would require a **Config Transaction** instead, this follows the same lifecycle as the payment proposal: **Propose → Approve → Execute**, ensuring democratic governance of the multisig itself.

 ### Information Dashboard